-Celiac Disease Foundation drives diagnosis, treatment, and a cure for celiac disease and non-celiac wheat sensitivity through advocacy, education, and research to improve the quality of life for all people affected.
+Celiac Disease Foundation drives diagnosis, treatment, and a cure through advocacy, education, and research to improve the quality of life for all people affected by celiac disease and non-celiac wheat sensitivity.

 We Are Here to Serve You

 Celiac Disease Foundation (CDF) is a 501(c)(3) non-profit organization established in 1990 by Elaine Monarch to improve the quality of life for all people affected by celiac disease and non-celiac wheat sensitivity through funding important advocacy, education, and research initiatives.
 Today, under the guidance of a National Board of Directors and an internationally renowned Medical Advisory Board, the Foundation leads the fight to increase the rate of diagnosis, to improve treatments, and to find a cure for celiac disease and non-celiac wheat sensitivity.